An Improved Approximation Algorithm for Maximin Shares: Existence of -MMS Allocation

-In fact, we will show a stronger bound without $-\tfrac{1}{8}$ in Theorem~\ref{thm:fb}.
-We will use the extra $-\tfrac{1}{8}$ to improve the bound in Section~\ref{sec:last}.
-We start with a few lemmas.
-Recall from \eqref{eq:MMSp} that $\MP^n_{i}(M)$ denote the set of partitions achieving $\mu^n_{i}(M)$.
+In fact, we will show a stronger bound without $-\tf18$ in Theorem~\ref{thm:fb}.
+We will use the extra $-\tf18$ to improve the bound in Section~\ref{sec:last}.
+We start with a few lemmas to show more properties of agents in $N^2$, in addition to previous properties shown in Lemma \ref{lem:three}.
+Recall from \eqref{eq:MMSp1} that $\MP^n_{i}(M)$ denote the set of partitions where the value of each bundle is at least $1$.

 \begin{lemma} For an agent $i\in N^2$, there exists a bundle $P_k$ in every partition $P =\{P_1, \dots, P_n\} \in \MP^{n}_{i}(M)$ such that $v_i(P_k \setminus J) >\tfrac{1}{4}$. \end{lemma}